ENCCS/gpu-programming/content/8-portable-kernel-models.rst

 `SYCL <https://www.khronos.org/sycl/>`_ is a royalty-free, open-standard C++ programming model for multi-device programming.
 It provides a high-level, single-source programming model for heterogeneous systems, including GPUs.
 There are several implementations of the standard.
 For GPU programming, `Intel oneAPI DPC++ <https://www.intel.com/content/www/us/en/developer/tools/oneapi/dpc-compiler.html>`_ and `hipSYCL <https://github.com/OpenSYCL/OpenSYCL>`_ are the most popular for desktop and HPC GPUs; `ComputeCPP <https://developer.codeplay.com/products/computecpp/ce/home/>`_ is a good choice for embedded devices.
 The same standard-compliant SYCL code should work with any implementation, but they are not binary-compatible.

+The most recent version of the SYCL standard is SYCL 2020, and it is the version we will be using in this course.

 SYCL compilation
 ~~~~~~~~~~~~~~~~